mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Cloud/index.md

 ---

+### Old Data

+You will see the following icon when your local data is older than the date stored on the cloud.

 ### Info

 Information about the current download status of your host.
 The up arrow represents the latest "Save To" date, and the down arrow represents the latest "Load From" date.